Grey Duck Garlic

 Take your microclimate into account:

-Those with mild nights and hot days (coastal areas) will have a harder time growing hardneck garlic and may need a softneck.
+Those with mild nights and hot days (coastal areas) will have a harder time growing hardneck garlic and may need to grow softneck garlics.
 Make sure to plant your hardneck garlic just before the coldest part of your year to receive the most benefits.

-For those in planting zone 9-10 your safest bet is Thermadrone (although it is fun to experiment with other varieties such as Siberian).
+For those in planting zone 9-10 your safest bet is softnecks like Thermadrone or Lorz Italian (although it is fun to experiment with other varieties such as Siberian).
 We are currently expanding our selection of garlic varieties for the South and should have more choices within the next several years including Creoles and other artichoke softnecks.

 Lucky Southern growers can plant up until December.
 Most commercial garlic growers try to get their garlic in by October or November since the longer winter results in bigger bulbs.
 The garlic will come up and grow during the winter.
 Southerners will be able to harvest their garlic a month or more before Northern growers!

 Plant cloves 4-6 inches deep and make sure to place the top upward.
 The top of the clove is the pointed end, and if it is not facing up the bulbs will be deformed.
-For pictures of proper planting technique see our how to grow organic garlic page.
+For pictures of proper planting technique see our how to grow organic garlic page or check out our Garlic Grower's Guide.
 Some Southern garlic sites recommend planting only 2 inches deep but in our experience deeper planting results in much larger bulbs.
 The soil will be much cooler further down in the ground.
 Cooler soil helps prevent bulbs from maturing too soon.
 Garlic cloves should be spaced 4-8 inches apart.
 We space ours 6 inches apart in the row; with rows 8 inches apart.

 Left: Nate attacks a weed in the garlic field.
+Note the dying weeds behind him.
 He is an enthusiastic worker and likes to help!

 Below right: Our short tailed cat, Hissy, takes a break from her busy day of controlling voles and sunning herself to lick a paw.
 Hissy's mom was a good mouser too.